oTree-org/otree-core/docs/app/forms.rst

         These are provided for you automatically.

-	.. py:method:: initialize_form(self)
+	.. py:method:: customize(self)

-		You can put any code here to customize how a particular field gets displayed.
+		You can put any code here to customize how fields get displayed.

 	.. py:method:: make_field_currency_choices(self, field_name, amounts)